andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 ### Description

-add_heartbeat will allows Bamboo Teamserver to keep track of all Bamboo Agent status.
+add_heartbeat will allows the Bamboo Teamserver to keep track of all Bamboo Agent status.
 It will be called when a new Bamboo Agent is registered or existing registered Bamboo Agent send their heartbeat.
 Only `collection heartbeats` will be affected.

 The model will first attempt to find the Bamboo Agent using their agent identifier to determine if the Bamboo Agent is new by extracting data.
 It will be empty if the Bamboo Agent is new.
 If the Bamboo Agent is new, it will insert the data into the collection.
 If the Bamboo Agent already exist, it will determine if the Bamboo Agent heartbeat was "late" or not and update the existing information.
 It will return different values depending on it.